exercism/r/README.md

 The test suite should be derived from the respective `x-common/exercises/<exercise-name>/canonical-data.json` and comply to some formatting and coding standards (to get an idea you can look at some of the existing tests).

 ### Running tests
-To run the tests for an exercise, simply run `source('test_<exercise-name>.R')` from within the exercise's directory.
-Note that when testing locally you'll need to (temporarily) replace the first line of `test_<exercise-name>.R` (which sources `<exercise-name>.R`) with `source('example.R')`.
+To run the tests for just a single exercise, run `source('test_<exercise-name>.R')` from within the exercise's directory.
+Note that when testing locally you'll need to replace the first line of `test_<exercise-name>.R` (which sources `<exercise-name>.R`) with `source('example.R')`.
+If you do this, remember to change it back before submitting any pull requests.

+Alternatively, to run tests for all exercises at once, simply run `source("bin/run_tests.R")`.

 The example solutions must pass the tests without failures.
 Additionally the tests should not run longer than a few seconds.

-In order to be accepted by Travis-CI, every exercise must be registered in `config.json`.
+In order to be accepted by Travis-CI, each exercise must be registered in `config.json`.

 ### Style guide
-Given that there are a variety of R style guides in circulation, at this stage we don't enforce a particular style guide, but our preference is to have R code in this repository follow Hadley Wickham's [R style guide](http://adv-r.had.co.nz/Style.html).
+There are a variety of R style guides in circulation and opinions on the topic can vary widely which does make it hard to settle on specific standards.
+Our preference is to have R code in this repository follow Hadley Wickham's [R style guide](http://adv-r.had.co.nz/Style.html).

 You are thus encouraged to run [`lintr`](https://github.com/jimhester/lintr) on your R scripts before opening a [pull request](#writing-a-pull-request) in order to check that your code adheres to this style guide before submitting it for review.

+Note however that at the moment only the following linting rules are strictly enforced:

+- line length should be less than 80 characters
+- objects should not be in camelCase, snake_case is preferred
+- the assignment operator <- should be used
+- all commas should be followed by a space (but not preceded by one)
+- no absolute paths should be used

+To perform these specific checks locally, run `source("bin/run_lints.R")`.

 ## License